AmrDeveloper/Tank/README.md

 - Function can take other Function as Parameter
 - Runtime error
 - Semantic analysis
-- Arity simpler to Python that throw error if developer pass less or more than function arguments
+- Arity simler to Python that throw error if developer pass less or more than function arguments

 ## For Examples see examples directory